readyready15728/misc/stardew-valley-notes.md

 * Happy Birthday made it impossible for me to read my mail so I got rid of it.
 * In Cornucopia - More Crops I like to rename and retexture the press.
 * I like using TimeSpeed to give me 1.5x as much time.
+* It is recommended that you reset the terrain when first entering the East Scarp map.
+I bound the reset feature to `R` because `L` conflicts with To-Dew.
 * Sometimes Alecto the Witch can get stuck due to a patch of grass added outside her cave if SVE is present.
 Scythe the grass away to fix it.
 * SVE might have prevented the "shadowy figure" cutscene but it is still